247 Solitaire title image

 Peak - Another subscription-based brain training app, Peak differentiates itself with games that are short and intense and a system that assigns a personal coach to the player for motivation.

-Set - This free online adaptation of the popular card game tasks players with finding the shared qualities among a series of cards with shapes on them.
+Set - A free online adaptation of the popular card game, Set tasks players with finding the shared qualities among a series of cards with shapes on them.
 It may look simple, but is deceptively difficult.

 Wordle - One of the biggest games in the world, Wordle is probably the most familiar online game on this list.
 In six chances, the player has to guess a specific five-letter word based on the placement of the letters.
 That’s simple enough, but combined with an easy-to-read score-sharing system and a quick pace, this game has become just as regular as a cup of coffee for many.
 As of this moment, Wordle is still free to play on all platforms.